Tinnci/Long-Screenshot-Segmentation/PYPI_SUBMISSION.md

 # Publishing to PyPI

-This guide explains how to publish the Web_page_Screenshot_Segmentation package to PyPI.
+This guide explains how to publish the long-screenshot-segmentation package to PyPI.

 **Good news:** Your project is already well-configured for PyPI!
 This process is straightforward and takes ~10 minutes.